deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates the MagicTailor pipeline, which uses reference images to fine-tune a text-to-image diffusion model, incorporating DM-Deg and DS-Bal to address semantic pollution and imbalance.
+> 🔼 The figure illustrates the pipeline of MagicTailor, a framework that enables component-controllable personalization for text-to-image diffusion models by using dynamic masked degradation and dual-stream balancing.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Pipeline overview of MagicTailor.
 Using reference images as the inputs, MagicTailor fine-tunes a T2I diffusion model to learn both the target concept and component, enabling the generation of images that seamlessly integrate the component into the concept.
 Two key techniques, Dynamic Masked Degradation (DM-Deg, see Section 3.2) and Dual-Stream Balancing (DS-Bal, see Section 3.3), address the challenges of semantic pollution and semantic imbalance, respectively.
 For clarity, only one image per concept/component is presented and the warm-up stage is not depicted.